DEVELOPING ATHLETES CONQUERING RESULTS

 Middle Blocker Paul Viloria

-Venezuelan international Paul Viloria signs a contract for the 2020/21 season in Portugal.
+Venezuelan international Paul Viloria renew a contract with Clube Kairos for the 2020/21 season in Portugal.
 After representing SC Maritimo and Clube Kairos, Viloria this way guarantees his third season in Portuguese lands.

 Middle Blocker Daniel Escobar